Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 Regarding this issue, could you please check the following points?
 1. Remove the robot's faceplate and restart it.
 2. Remove the dust box and then reinsert it.
-3. If the issue persists, to determine if your robot needs to be replaced or repaired, could you kindly provide with the following information:
-- A screenshot showing the error message notificaiton
-- A video demonstrating voice broadcasting

 ---